Posted in Mental Health Tips, Study Tips & Techniques

 4. Go to the Customer Service Center for documentary stamp (Ground Flr., Annex Bldg.)

-6. After three (3) months, verify status of application at Tel.
+6. After three (3) months, verify the status of the application at Tel.
 No. (02) 736-2252

 • MEDICAL TECHNICIAN/LAB TECH E-OATH/APPLICATION INSTRUCTIONS (Note: This is according to a previous student who applied for MLT license.
 For more updated info, please call PRC.)